Prom12/Compliance-App-Scripts/README.md

 # Compliance-App-Scripts
-This repository contain C# scripts that were designed to support an experiment conducted to identify compliance of participant to exercise using visual or audio feedback.
+This repository contain C# scripts that were designed to support an experiment conducted to identify compliance of participant to exercise using text feedback.

 # Scripting Overview
 An object oriented scripting methodology was adopted, hence each function is named to represent the specific operation or computational task it performs.To ensure logical organisation, similar functions were grouped within major script files, with each file dedicated to a distinct aspect of the workflow.